yugabyte/yugabyte-db/docs/content/v1.1/deploy/pivotal-cloud-foundry.md

 showAsideToc: true
 ---

-This tutorial walks through the steps to create service instance of Yugabyte DB in PCF.
+This tutorial walks through the steps to create service instance of YugabyteDB in PCF.

 ## Prerequisites

-Before creating the Service Instance, you need to have Yugabyte DB tile installed in your PCF marketplace.
+Before creating the Service Instance, you need to have YugabyteDB tile installed in your PCF marketplace.
 Follow the instructions
 [here](https://docs.pivotal.io/partners/yugabyte-db/).

 Also in your YugaWare instance that you brought up in your PCF environment you have configured cloud provider.
 If not follow the instructions [here](../enterprise-edition/configure-cloud-providers/) to setup appropriate cloud providers

-After installing the tile, you have two ways to create a Yugabyte DB instance, one is through the App Manager UI, and other is through
+After installing the tile, you have two ways to create a YugabyteDB instance, one is through the App Manager UI, and other is through
 Cloud Foundry CLI (cf).

 ## Using PCF App Manager
-In your PCF App manager, go to marketplace and pick Yugabyte DB, it will present you with different service plans, each service plan has a small description on what the resource requirements and what it is the intended environment.
+In your PCF App manager, go to marketplace and pick YugabyteDB, it will present you with different service plans, each service plan has a small description on what the resource requirements and what it is the intended environment.

 ![Yugabyte Service Plans](/images/deploy/pivotal-cloud-foundry/service-plan-choices.png)